stuckm/personalsite/src/content/pages/index.md

   ctaLink: /blog
 ---

-Hello!
 My name is Michael and I am a Front-End Developer.